InsideLoop/InsideLoop/README.md

 - **Initialization**: When T is a numeric type (int, float, double, etc), the construction of an `il::Array<T>` of size n does not initialize its memory in release mode.
-- **Vectorization**: InsideLoop library has been designed so it allow many loops to be vectorized by the compiler.
+- **Vectorization**: InsideLoop library has been designed to allow many loops to be vectorized automatically by the compiler, and to allow easy access to the underlying structure of the objects when guided or manual vectorization is needed.

 These choices are important for both debugability and performance.
 We use **signed integers** because it makes it easier to write correct programs.